Azure/azure-mobile-services/docs/mobile-services-dotnet-backend-hybrid-connections-get-started.md

 # Connect to an on-premises SQL Server from Azure Mobile Services using Hybrid Connections

 >[AZURE.WARNING] This is an **Azure Mobile Services** topic.
 This service has been superseded by Azure App Service Mobile Apps and is scheduled for removal from Azure.
 We recommend using Azure Mobile Apps for all new mobile backend deployments.
 Read [this announcement](https://azure.microsoft.com/blog/transition-of-azure-mobile-services/) to learn more about the pending deprecation of this service.
 >
 > Learn about [migrating your site to Azure App Service](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-migrating-from-mobile-services/).
 >
 > Get started with Azure Mobile Apps, see the [Azure Mobile Apps documentation center](https://azure.microsoft.com/documentation/learning-paths/appservice-mobileapps/).
-> For the equivalent Mobile Apps version of this topic, see [Access on-premises resources using hybrid connections in Azure App Service](../app-service-web/web-sites-hybrid-connection-get-started.md).

 When your enterprise transitions to the cloud, you might not be able to migrate all of your assets to Azure right away.
 Hybrid Connections lets Azure Mobile Services securely connect to your on-premises assets.
 In this way, you can make your on-premises data accessible to your mobile clients by using Azure.
 Supported assets include any resource that runs on a static TCP port, including Microsoft SQL Server, MySQL, HTTP Web APIs, and most custom web services.
 Hybrid Connections use Shared Access Signature (SAS) authorization to secure the connections from your mobile service and the on-premises Hybrid Connection Manager to the hybrid connection.
-For more information, see [Hybrid Connections Overview](../biztalk-services/integration-hybrid-connection-overview.md).
+For more information, see [Hybrid Connections Overview](https://azure.microsoft.com/en-us/documentation/articles/integration-hybrid-connection-overview/).

 In this tutorial, you will learn how to modify a .NET backend mobile service to use a local on-premises SQL Server database instead of the default Azure SQL Database provisioned with your service.
 Hybrid Connections are also supported for a JavaScript backend mobile service, as described in [this article](http://blogs.msdn.com/b/azuremobile/archive/2014/05/12/connecting-to-an-external-database-with-node-js-backend-in-azure-mobile-services.aspx).